-At TOP, we try to provide you with a safe, healthy and friendly environment, however, it is always important to be aware of potential dangers and risks whilst travelling around Sydney.
-While Australia is generally a safe place to live and study, it is still important that you take precautions to reduce the chance of an incident occurring.
+At TOP, we try to provide students with a safe, healthy and friendly environment, however, it is always important to be aware of potential dangers and risks whilst travelling in and around Sydney.
+While Australia is generally a safe place to live and study, it is still important that students take precautions to reduce the chance of an incident occurring.
 This is particularly important for when you first arrive and are adjusting to your new way of life.

 Keep an eye out for our safety posters around campus.

 Be mindful of avoiding empty and badly lit places, especially at night.
 Walk with a friend or stay with a crowd and avoid empty train carriages.
-Be aware of your surroundings always, and make sure that you can access assistance if necessary.
+Be aware of your surroundings, and make sure that you can get assistance if necessary.

 Following your common sense and best practices will ensure you remain safe and healthy, whether you are handling emergencies, personal and home safety, or natural elements such as the sun, water, and fire.

 - On-campus security can be contacted in case of an emergency on 02 9209 4666.

 - If there is a life-threatening emergency, you should still call 000 (Police, Fire and Ambulance) even if you are at school or on campus

 - Always plan your trip home, especially at night.

 - Try to travel with a friend or in a group.